-An important question when assessing a commercial property is determining the difference between usable and rentable space.
+When assessing a commercial property, an important question is determining the difference between usable and rentable space.
 Knowing the difference is particularly important when negotiating the lease and the true cost of your rent.

 Usable Square Feet (USF)